Update Rank Math via n8n: 2 Methods That Actually Work

 URL Pattern:

-The key to this integration is sending the meta parameter with Rank Math field mappings:
+The key to the whole integration is the meta parameter with Rank Math field mappings:

 ={{